Mrs Dyde & Miss Baggaley's Class 2024 - 2025

 Please also make sure your child brings in what is necessary for school which includes their reading diary and reading book daily; lunch boxes if required and water bottles.
 All of these will return home each day.

-If you have any questions relating to any aspect of school life, please do not hesitate in contacting us.
+If you have any questions relating to any aspect of school life, please do not hesitate to contact us.
 We can be contacted through the school office using the email address below or through Seesaw.
 We will then endeavour to reply within 48 hours.

 Meanwhile please do make use of the websites listed below.